 Hussain has around 25 years of diverse professional experience.
-His previous assignments have primarily been with ABN AMRO Bank, where he held multiple senior managerial positions, mainly within wholesale/corporate banking.
-He led a number of landmark
+His previous assignments have primarily been with ABN AMRO Bank, where he held multiple senior managerial

 ANGBEEN ATIF MIRZA

 (BA-LL.B 2008)

 Assistant Professor, Shaikh Ahmad Hassan School of Law (SAHSOL) & Director, Office of Accessibility and Inclusion, LUMS students are responsible for weekly legal awareness sessions with secondary school students.
 Mirza also serves on the board of Digital Rights Foundation, a non-governmental organisation working on rights in cyber space with a rights in cyber space with a focus on issues relating to gender.
 She has been involved in human rights work in various capacities including public interest litigation, research, advocacy, as well as trainings for judges and police staff, awareness sessions for students and preparation of community outreach material.